Algorithms are deciding who gets the first vaccines. Should we trust them?

 These algorithms can refine how they work over time using a basic form of artificial intelligence.
 We interact with them every day, because they decide the order of the search results and social media posts we see online.

-But the algorithms make complex decisions without explaining to people exactly how they got there — and that “black box” can be unnerving to people who may question the end result.
-Problems with how the algorithms were designed or with the data they’re fed can end up distorting the result, with disastrous consequences — like the racial biases, inaccuracies and false arrests of facial recognition systems used by police.
+But the algorithms make complex decisions without explaining to people exactly how they got there — and that “black box” can be unnerving to people who may question the result.
+Problems with how the algorithms were designed or with the data they’re fed can end up distorting the result, with disastrous consequences — such as the racial biases, inaccuracies and false arrests of facial recognition systems used by police.

-To the algorithms, it's all just math — which, as computer tools, they can do exceptionally well.
+To the algorithms, it’s all just math — which, as computer tools, they can do exceptionally well.
 But they all too often get the blame for what are, in essence, human problems.
 People write the code in algorithms.
 They build the databases used to “train” the algorithms to perform.
-And in cases like Stanford's, they overlook or ignore the potential weaknesses that could critically undermine the algorithms' results.
+And in cases such as Stanford’s, they overlook or ignore the potential weaknesses that could critically undermine the algorithms’ results.

 Most data scientists and AI researchers say the only solution is more transparency: If people can see how the mix of algorithms, data and computing power is designed, they can more reliably catch errors before things go wrong.